Google's all-new Pixel 6/Pro cases are already on sale for the first time at $22.50 (Reg. $30)

-Yesterday saw the official debut of the all-new Google Pixel 6 and 6 Pro, alongside a pair of companion cases.
-Now we’re seeing the first discounts on the new accessories as Verizon Wireless is offering the official Google Pixel 6 Case for $22.49 shipped.
+Earlier this week saw the official debut of the all-new Google Pixel 6 and 6 Pro, alongside a pair of companion cases.
+Now we’re seeing the first discounts on the new accessories as Verizon Wireless is offering the official Google Pixel 6 Case for $22.49 shipped as a pre-order.
 Also available for Pixel 6 Pro.
 Down from $30, you’re looking at a pair of new all-time lows with 25% in savings attached on the just-announced releases.
 Google’s official Pixel 6/Pro cases feature a unique translucent design that lets you show off the look of your new handset with a frosted clip-on style case.
 Its slim build ditches the fabric we’ve seen in previous years, instead being comprised of 30% post-consumer recycled material.
 Dive into our launch coverage and then head below for more.

 If you can live without one of Google’s own in-house cases protecting your new Pixel 6/Pro, one of our go-to alternatives will let you make out with a more affordable cover.
 The always popular Spigen Liquid Air Armor cases sell for $15 each at Amazon right now, and come in styles for both the Pixel 6 and 6 Pro, covering either handset in a textured design for some added grip.